Tag Archives: Italy

 When we are happy our imagination is stronger; when we are unhappy our memory works with greater vitality.
 Suffering makes the imagination weak and lazy; it moves, but unwillingly and heavily, with the weak movements of someone who is ill… (p.104)

 Here, along with several other articles in this collection, we get the sense Ginzburg approaches her subjects obliquely or at an angle.
-In short, by writing about one aspect of a topic, she triggers reverberations elsewhere – like an echo amid the landscape or stone skimmed across a pool – adding a broader resonance to her insights beyond their immediate sphere or focus.
+In short, by writing about one aspect of a topic, she triggers reverberations elsewhere – like an echo reverberating around the landscape or stone skimming across a pond – adding a broader resonance to her insights beyond their immediate sphere.

 ‘Human Relationships’ (1953) is another piece that follows a timeline, tracing the nature of our relationships with others from childhood and adolescence to adulthood and parenthood.
 Ginzburg is adept at capturing how the subtleties of our interactions change as we move through each of these phases.
 As our values, needs and priorities shift, so do our thoughts and emotions, frequently manifesting themselves in our attachments to others.
 While all stages are brilliantly conveyed, Ginzburg writes especially well about the mysteries of the adult world from a child’s point of view, highlighting the joys and anxieties that consume us at this age.
 In addition, her reflections on finding a life partner in adulthood are just as insightful and beautifully expressed.